Experience-Monks/math-as-code/PYTHON-README.md

 ## Set builder notation

-Pythoners have a name for *Set builder notation*; and the name is comprehension
+Pythoners have a name for *set builder notation*; and the name is comprehension

 - `{ }`: delimiter around iterable (curlybois for `dict` or `set`, `[` for list)
 - `a + b * i`: an expression (for instance, earlier when we made a list of odd numbers this